-- a.
-Applications Received Prior to September 1, 2011.
-The applicant shall furnish documentation satisfactory to the Board demonstrating completion of no less than six calendar months of practical experience totaling a minimum of 850 clock hours of experience as the holder of a journeyman gasfitter license and has been actively engaged in or working at the business of, installing repairing, or maintaining gasfitting systems, apparatus, devices, fixtures or other appliances typical to the discipline of the gasfitting industry only. - b.
-Applications Received on or after September 1, 2011.
-The applicant shall furnish documentation satisfactory to the Board demonstrating completion of no less than one year practical experience totaling a minimum of 1,700 clock hours of experience as the holder of a Commonwealth of Massachusetts journeyman gasfitter license and has been actively engaged in or working at the business of installing repairing, or maintaining gasfitting systems, apparatus, devices, fixtures or other appliances typical to the discipline of the gasfitting industry only. - 2.
+- 1. Experience.
+The applicant shall furnish documentation satisfactory to the Board demonstrating completion of no less than one year practical experience totaling a minimum of 1,700 clock hours of experience as the holder of a Commonwealth of Massachusetts journeyman gas fitter license and has been actively engaged in or working at the business of installing repairing, or maintaining gas fitting systems, apparatus, devices, fixtures, or other appliances typical to the discipline of the gas fitting industry only. - 2.
 Education.
-The applicant shall furnish documentation satisfactory to the Board of having completed 50 clock hours of gasfitting theory in a master gasfitter educational program, culminating in a school or instructor designed examination to ensure competency.
+The applicant shall furnish documentation satisfactory to the Board of having completed 50 clock hours of gas fitting theory in a master gas fitter educational program, culminating in a school or instructor designed examination to ensure competency.
 This program must meet the Board administered requirements of 248 CMR 11.00.
-However, applicants who have completed the 110 hour tier three of the three tier Gas Fitter Educational Program as approved by the Board and described in 248 CMR 11.06 shall be exempt from having to obtain additional education.
+However, applicants who have completed the 110 hour tier three of the three tier Gas Fitter Educational Program as approved by the Board and described in 248 CMR 11.00 shall be exempt from having to obtain additional education. - 3.
+Master Plumbers.
+While not required to practice gas fitting, a master plumber who desires a master gas fitting license may obtain the license by submitting a completed application, paying the appropriate fee, and passing the requisite examination.
+Such applicants need not obtain additional education or work experience.

-(5) Qualifications for admission to the Undiluted Liquefied Petroleum Gas Installer Examination.
+(5) Qualifications for Admission to the Undiluted Liquefied Petroleum Gas Installer Examination.

-(a) An applicant for licensure as an undiluted liquefied petroleum gas installer shall be required to complete the education and experience requirements in order to be eligible for admission to the undiluted liquefied petroleum gas installer examination:

-1. Experience.
-The applicant shall furnish documentation satisfactory to the Board demonstrating completion of practical work experience of no less than 3,400 clock hours over a period of no less than two years specifically in the discipline of undiluted liquefied petroleum gas installations working, as an employee, under the direct supervision of a Commonwealth of Massachusetts licensed undiluted liquefied petroleum gasfitting installer licensed in accordance with M.G.L. c.
-142, § 3, installing, repairing, or maintaining propane gas piping systems, apparatus, devices, fixtures or other appliances restricted to the discipline of the undiluted liquefied petroleum gasfitting industry only.
+- (a) An applicant for licensure as an undiluted liquefied petroleum gas installer shall be required to complete the education and experience requirements in order to be eligible for admission to the undiluted liquefied petroleum gas installer examination: - 1.
+Experience.
+The applicant shall furnish documentation satisfactory to the Board demonstrating completion of practical work experience of no less than 3,400 clock hours over a period of no less than two years specifically in the discipline of undiluted liquefied petroleum gas installations working, as an employee under the direct supervision of a Commonwealth of Massachusetts licensed undiluted liquefied petroleum gas fitting installer or a licensed journeyman or master plumber or gas fitter licensed in accordance with M.G.L. c.
+142, § 3.
+Said applicant shall only be granted experience in which he or she was engaged in installing, repairing, or maintaining propane gas piping systems, apparatus, devices, fixtures or other appliances restricted to the discipline of the undiluted liquefied petroleum gas fitting industry.
 Experience that is limited to installing HVAC components for the installation of heating systems, steam piping, hydronic heat piping, and other work falling under the scope of the gas fitting license, shall not be considered qualifying experience.
-As of this time, individuals accruing experience under this section, who will be considered undiluted liquefied petroleum gas installers in training, are not required to hold a license in Massachusetts.
+As of this time, individuals accruing experience under 248 CMR 11.02(5), who will be considered undiluted liquefied petroleum gas installers in training, are not required to hold a license in Massachusetts.